 Get started with birding and meet some local birds and find some great places to go birding near Tucson.
-If you’re planning a trip to southeast Arizona, you’ll find all the resources you need, including our new Tucson Birding Trail Map.
+If you’re planning a trip to southeast Arizona, you’ll find all the resources you need, including our new Birding Southeast Arizona App and our Tucson Birding Trail Map.

 Tucson Audubon's Paton Center for Hummingbirds

 The Paton Center for Hummingbirds is a place to explore and experience the special birds of southeast Arizona.
 It is dedicated to the celebration and conservation of hummingbirds—and all of southeast Arizona’s astounding biodiversity—through recreation, education, and sustainable living.

 Tucson Audubon’s updated edition brings together all the latest information on finding birds in southeast Arizona.
 This is your best source of detailed information that will help in planning bird watching adventures in the region.